 Because there are relatively few veterinary medicine schools in the U.S., criteria for admission is very competitive, despite the looming shortage of practicing veterinarians.
+Prerequisite coursework as well as entrance exam (GRE) requirements vary significantly among vet schools.
 A strong GRE score is required by some schools in addition to solid academic performance.
 Many hours of experience with animals is paramount; admissions committees look for confidence and competence in animal handling skills.
 Exposure to a variety of animal groups (small, large and exotic) is also important.
 At least one letter of recommendation from a practicing veterinarian is required.